dbushell/dbushell-2k15/src/data/blog/2011/2011-04-10-launching-xheight.md

 title: Launching xheight
 ---

-As most people know I don't 'do things by half' and taking on ambitious projects is generally how I role these days.
+As most people know I don't do things by half and taking on ambitious projects is generally how I role these days.
 (Not Sunday though, I refused to take things serious on Sunday.)

 Last week I launched **[xheight.dbushell.com](http://xheight.dbushell.com)** as a blog for many more designers than just myself to discuss the theory of design from experience and aspirations.